Mar-Issah/alx-system_engineering-devops/0x09-web_infrastructure_design/READDME.md

 Web infrastructure design should include security measures like firewalls, intrusion detection systems (IDS), and SSL certificates to protect against unauthorized access, attacks, and data breaches.

-Redundancy and High Availability: Redundancy ensures that critical components have backup systems to ensure continuous operation in case of failures.
+### Redundancy and High Availability

+Redundancy ensures that critical components have backup systems to ensure continuous operation in case of failures.
 High availability ensures minimal downtime and uninterrupted service.

+### Monitoring and Logging

-Monitoring and Logging: Web infrastructure should include tools for monitoring system health, performance, and security.
+Web infrastructure should include tools for monitoring system health, performance, and security.
 Logs help identify and troubleshoot issues quickly.